 Salted Caramel Bundt Cake

 - Add sugar to a saucepan and heat over medium heat.
 Once sugar starts to brown, stir constantly,

-- breaking up sugar chunks while it caramelizes.
+- Break up chunks of sugar as it caramelizes.
 Once fully caramelized, begin adding heavy cream 1 teaspoon at a time and stirring in thoroughly with each teaspoon added.
 Set aside.

 For the Cake

 - Adjust oven rack to lower-middle position and heat oven to 350 degrees.
 Grease 12-cup Bundt pan and dust with flour.

 - Whisk flour, nuts, confectioners' sugar, baking soda, and salt in large mixing bowl.